gingasan/sit3/README.md

 This repo serves as the official implementation of ACL 2021 findings paper "[Code Summarization with Strcuture-induced Transformer](https://arxiv.org/pdf/2012.14710.pdf)".

-The implementation is based on https://github.com/wasiahmad/NeuralCodeSum.

-If you have any questions, free to email me.
+If you have any questions, be free to email me.

 ## Dependency